tomwolanski/tomwolanski.github.io/content/posts/async-stack-overflow/index.md

 }
 ```

-There is no suprise here, the application crashed and was not able to recover:
+There is no surprise here, the application crashed and was not able to recover:
 ```
 Stack overflow.
 Repeated 32130 times: